josephrubin/recycle.js/README.md

 >main.js
 ```
 mod.prepare(path, identifier); //Note that in this form, the path comes first.
+   .prepare(path2, identifier2);
 ```
-###Preparing and using modules without quotes in identifiers:
+###Preparing and using modules without quotes in identifiers
-You can leave out the quotes when creating identifiers for modules, and getting the modules from those identifiers. recycle.js will reserve the identifiers as global variables, so that JavaScript does not generate a ReferenceError.
+You can leave out the quotes when creating identifiers for modules using the object form of `mod.prepare`, and when getting the modules from those identifiers. recycle.js will reserve the identifiers as global variables, so that JavaScript does not generate a ReferenceError.
 ```
 mod.prepare({